 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Ace Books on March 5, 2013 in hardcover and has 340 pages.
+It is part of the , series and is a This urban fantasy is a hardcover edition that was published by Ace Books on March 5, 2013 and has 340 pages.

 Seventh in the Mercy Thompson urban fantasy series revolving around a shapeshifting coyote/mechanic married to the alpha wolf of the local pack, with references to the Marrok and other characters in the Alpha & Omega series.
 Based in the Tri-Cities in Washington.

 If you’re interested, there is a chronological listing of the Mercy Thompson books at KD Did It Takes on Books.